Doctor of Nursing Practice (DNP)

 The program length is 87 credits, and a minimum of 1,000 hours of scholarly clinical practice is required.

-Nurse practitioners and nurse midwives who hold a master’s degree in nursing may be eligible for advanced standing and enter the DNP program at the post-master level.
+Nurse practitioners and nurse midwives who hold a master’s degree in nursing may be eligible for advanced standing and enter the DNP program at the post-master's level.
 A gap analysis is conducted to confirm previous coursework and validate the number of clinical hours performed at the master’s level.
 The program length is a minimum of 42 credits.
 A minimum of 500 additional hours of scholarly practice is required to meet the 1,000+ post-baccalaureate scholarly practice hour requirement.

 The DNP degree was adopted by the Association of Colleges of Nursing (AACN) in response to several societal, scientific, and professional developments.
 Among these, the nursing shortage and the crisis in the healthcare system have collectively called for a major paradigm shift that will empower the advanced practice nurse to respond to these developments as they evolve.
 The DNP degree represents the highest level of preparation in specialty nursing practice.